Quantum-Flytrap/quantumflytrap.com/content/pages/scientists.md

 ## Collaboration

 We would be delighted to collaborate!
+We would like to help:

 - Animations and interactive visualization showcasing your research.
 - Creating tools for you for prototyping your experimental setups.
-- Collaborating on research on visualizing quantum mechanics (education, geometry of quantum state).
+- Collaborating on research on visualizing quantum mechanics (education, the geometry of quantum state).
+- Mentoring and support with writing interactive blog posts.

+Interested?
+Mail us at <piotr@quantumflytrap.com>!